soatok/fursona-sticker-switcher/README.md

 You may edit this field if you have a specific file destination in mind.

 Now go to File > Add Image to add your stickers.
+You may also drag and drop images from Windows Explorer.

 Once you click on the sticker, it should update in your streaming software.

-### Other Operating Systems
+To remove a sticker, right click and select "Remove Sticker".

-Coming soon!
+To rearrange stickers, simply drag and drop them withing the application window.

 ## Caveats with Animated GIFs and Streamlabs OBS